Admitted International Students

 - Legible copy of your I-94, front and back (if you are currently in the U.S.)

 - Copy of your previous I-20s and/or DS-2019s (pages 1 and 3)

 - Copy of your U.S. visa

-- The OPT forfeit letter and a copy of you EAD card (if you are currently in OPT status)
+- An OPT forfeit letter and a copy of your EAD card (if you are currently in OPT status)

-- Completed SEVIS transfer form (if you are currently in the U.S.)
+- Completed SEVIS transfer form (PDF) (if you are currently in the U.S.)

 You may find more information on EAP by visiting the EAP website.
 Enrollment information for the Summer EAP sessions will be sent via email.